-Ketupat or rice cakes are a popular dish used to substitute normal rice or carbohydrates in a meal.
-In Malaysia, it is popularly made and served with a variety of other traditional Malay dishes, especially during Hari Raya Aidilfitri or Hari Raya, for short.
+Ketupat or rice cakes are a popular dish that you can substitute normal rice with in a meal.
+In Malaysia, it is widely-known and typically paired with a variety of other traditional Malay dishes, especially during Hari Raya Aidilfitri or Hari Raya, for short.

-During the festive season, ketupat is usually made wrapped in woven palm leaves in the shape of a diamond.
+During the festive season, people wrap ketupats in woven palm leaves in the shape of a diamond.
 This dish is a must-have as it represents the Malay heritage and is one of the essential hallmarks of the celebration.

 Origin of Ketupat

-It is said that the tradition of wrapping rice in fan palm leaves were passed down from generations from seafarers.
+We believe that generations of seafarers has passed down the tradition of wrapping rice in fan palm leaves.
 During their long voyages at sea, it was a necessity to prevent the rice from spoiling.

-Thus, it was common to wrap the rice in the shapes of triangles.
-The rice cakes were stored hanging in bunches in the open air.
-The package shape helped with reducing the moisture from the cooked rice.
+Thus, it was common to wrap the rice in triangular shapes.
+They then stored the rice cakes in open air, hanging by bunches.
+The packaged shape helped to reduce the moisture from the cooked rice.
 Moreover, the tight leaf packaging prevented insects such as flies from contaminating the rice.

 Homemade Ketupat RecipeDifficulty: Easy